 It's not easy to admit you didn't get an A plus from your spouse, which is precisely the point.
 You don't get that much honest feedback from anybody - including the people who love you.
 Most spouses, friends, confidantes, mentors and bosses are reluctant to go there.
 "Who am I to judge?"
 They may think.
 Or, "Hey, it isn't easy to get up in front of 1,000 people and say anything coherent!"

 So I'm fortunate to have a husband who is a big enough fan to be honest.
 We all need someone like that.
 And most of us don't have them.

 This is why you hire a coach.
 Our clients are always telling me how valuable coaching has been for them, far beyond their expectations.
-They are pleasant surprised and incredibly grateful to feel they finally have a confidante.
-A trusted advisor.
+They are pleasantly surprised and incredibly grateful to feel they finally have a confidante.
+A trusted adviser.
 There is nothing in the world as powerful as having someone who has your best interest at heart, tells you what's working, and what isn't, and helps you become the best you can be.
 A coach is there to help you be your best.

 I guess I could lend out my husband, but I don't think he's up for that.
 And anyway, our coaches are awesome.

 So now that I have that off my chest, here are a few "Do's and Don'ts" that I took away from watching the other good speeches this year.
 If you ever have to give a one-minute speech, whether you are receiving an award, introducing another speaker, kicking off a panel discussion, opening a team meeting, closing a conference, these work.
 Anytime you have limited time and want to make a powerful impression, these apply.

 1. Don't use all your time to thank people.
 That's a bore.
 Be interesting.

 2. Do be conversational - act as if you're talking to one person over a cup of coffee.

 3. Do tell a personal story - or a relevant story from the event - and make a point that will make your audiences nod their heads in agreement and feel good about being there.